jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## This is Real

 Please take a few minutes and watch this video.
 It's from Salman Khan, who in the early 2000s was using videos to tutor his cousins.
-In 2006 he uploaded them YouTube.
+In 2006 he uploaded them to YouTube.
 They got so popular he used open-source software to start Khan Academy, a website that gives the world free education in all subjects and grades.
-After Bill Gates and others founded it, it now empowers us to learn in a fundamentally new way.
+After Bill Gates and others funded it, it now empowers us to learn in a fundamentally new way.

 https://www.youtube.com/watch?v=-MTRxRO5SRA

 I asked you to watch that video to emphasize how real the game of civilization is.
 The Industrial Age is truly over.
 It's vital we at the "bottom of the pyramid" learn to live and work in what (I call) the Internet Age and the era of mass-collaboration.
 When we do, it'll definitely be a "pretty exciting time to be alive."

-But, our evolution to new ways of life—like using Khan Academy—is never smooth.
+But, our evolution to new ways of life is never smooth.
 Just look at education.
 For all the kids using online courses, there are far more only using the old-school education system.
-The gap is huge.
+The gap is enormous.
 One disturbing statistic is how an entire generation of young Americans now have 1.5 trillion in college debt.
-That's a a lot more money then America spent rebuilding Europe after World War II.
+That's (a lot) more money then America spent rebuilding Europe after World War II.

 That should make your eyes open wide.
-The heirarchies of the past won't go away on their own.
-Especially if we keep using their products.
+The hierarchies of the past won't go away on their own.
 My contribution to our game is teaching everyone—even protagonists like Khan—we don't just evolve better technologies.
-We need a new philosopy to overcome antagonists before living in a new age.
+We need a new philosophy to overcome antagonists before living in a new age.

-To change our world, we the people _have_ to become player gods and take hold of the levers of power for education, working hours, contracts; all of them.
-Techvolution will show you how it's the only way to enjoy happy lives again—I mean imagine math was easier for everyone!
+Techvolution will show you how to become a player god.
+And we must, because only when we take hold of the levers of power will we live happy lives again.
+I mean, imagine education was more natural for everyone!

 But imaginations aren't reality.
-To live in the wonderful Internet Age, we must learn how to overcome our nemesis; Darth Blockbuster.
+To live in the beautiful Internet Age, we must fight with open-source for ourselves, our society, and our kids against our nemesis, Darth Blockbuster.

 ![Illustration](/img\sketches\playergod-stargazer.jpg)